microsoft/code-with-engineering-playbook/observability/microservices.md

 # Observability in Microservices

-microservices is a very popular software architecture, where the application is arranged as a collection of loosely coupled services.
+Microservices is a very popular software architecture, where the application is arranged as a collection of loosely coupled services.
 Some of those services can be written in different languages by different teams.

 ## Motivations